Rules and Policies

 Childrens’ Dress Codes

 Long hair (including braids) should be secured in a proper ballet bun, cornrows are acceptable.
 However due to possible injury please limit hair ornamentation.
 To avoid possible injury post earrings only are allowed in classes.
 No hoop earrings, rings, watches, bracelets, necklaces or other dangly jewelry allowed in class or rehearsals.
+For Performances we want all students to have an equal opportunity to shine, and for safety concerns nose rings, face piercings, and gage piercings, must be removed or hidden.

 Mandatory Parent/Guardian Performance Participation